michaela03/SportUniTrack/README.md

 📊 **Statistics:** Generating statistical data about equipment usage and activity in the hall.

-## Installation

-1. Clone this repository to your local machine.
-2. Install the necessary dependencies using `npm install`.
-3. Start the application with `npm start`.

-## Contributions

-Any ideas, suggestions for improvements, and development are welcome!
-Feel free to propose and work on new features.

 ## License

 This project is licensed under the [MIT License](LICENSE).